 Pooled DW and TAF Detection.
 Suppose borrowing from DW faces the same stigma cost and the same probability of detection as borrowing from TAF.
 In other words, the public can only tell whether a bank has borrowed from the Fed but not whether the borrowing was from DW or TAF.
-The equilibrium borrowing behavior is qualitatively the same as characterized in Section 4.2: Weaker banks immediately borrow from the DW, and stronger banks first bid in the auction.
-However, no bank would be willing to bid more than the discount rate because the auction would not have a lower stigma cost than the discount window, as the borrowing cannot be distinguished.
-This predicted borrowing behavior-bids being capped at the concurrent discount rate-is against the observed pattern that in more than a third of the auctions each winning bank was paying more than the discount rate.
+The equilibrium borrowing behavior is qualitatively the same as characterized in Section 4.2: Weaker banks immediately borrow from DW, and stronger banks first bid in the auction.
+However, no bank would be willing to bid more than the discount rate because the auction would not have a lower stigma cost than DW, as the borrowing cannot be distinguished.
+This predicted borrowing behavior-bids being capped at the concurrent discount rate-is against the observed pattern that in more than a third of the auctions each winning bank was paying more than the discount rate and in more than two-thirds of the auctions some banks were bidding more than the discount rate.

 Separate Early and Late DW Detection.
 Suppose non-auction-week DW and auction-week DW borrowing can be separately detected, as the Fed publishes its balance sheets weekly.
 Such finer detection technology could further deter banks from borrowing immediately from the early (i.e., non-auction-week) DW, as the stigma cost of early DW increases.
 It would encourage more banks to bid in the auction, as the auction is a substitute for the early DW.
 It would also encourage more banks to borrow from the late DW, because the weakest banks that borrow in the early DW are not associated with the late DW stigma anymore.
-A consequence of a lower late DW stigma cost is lower bids submitted by banks in the TAF; nonetheless, the late DW stigma cost is still higher than the TAF stigma cost, so some banks still bid higher than the concurrent discount rate.
+A consequence of a lower late DW stigma cost is lower bids submitted by banks in TAF; nonetheless, the late DW stigma cost is still higher than TAF stigma cost, so some banks still bid higher than the concurrent discount rate.

 Separate TAF Participation and Borrowing Stigma.
-Suppose participating in but not borrowing from the TAF also incurs a stigma cost.
+Suppose participating in but not borrowing from TAF also incurs a stigma cost.
 This additional stigma cost would decrease the participation in the auction-as some stronger banks choose not to try in the auction-and as a consequence may reduce aggregate borrowing, as the auction may end up undersubscribed.
 Safeguarding and not disclosing the participation list would encourage borrowing.